Tension or Relaxation? The Relaxation Principle

 “FUN MUSIC” AS RELAXATION THERAPY

-Even Baroque, Pre-Baroque and the music of Kreisler come from completely different emotional worlds to that of the tormented Romantic epoch.
+Even Baroque/Pre-Baroque music and the music of Fritz Kreisler come from completely different emotional worlds to that of the tormented Romantic epoch.
 The word “Bach” in German means “little stream”.
 Often his music is played as though it was written for a powerful church organ.
 If however, we play it like a bubbling brook rather than a mighty river, we not only can relax and enjoy it more, but it also might sound a lot better (see Style and Epoch).
 Kreisler’s music – and much Viennese music in general – is impregnated with charm, lightness, delicacy, grace and warmth.
 To find these musical qualities we need to relax and become more gentle.
 Our choice of repertoire can help us to relax, eliminate angst and can teach us a lot about the lighter side of music and life.

 ANYTHING TO DISTRACT OUR ATTENTION WHILE PLAYING

 For all of our young lives (at least) we are encouraged to concentrate, be serious, focus, work hard etc. For learning new tricks this is great, but there comes a time when we need to do absolutely the contrary.
 We will know that “that time” has come when we find ourselves focusing so much energy on a task that we are not only no longer progressing but are even starting to do it (whatever it is) worse.
-This happens often in our build-up to a concert, audition, exam.
+This happens often in our build-up to a concert, audition, or exam.
 This excess attention is now, by definition, interfering with and obstructing our natural and acquired abilities.

 Sure signs of having reached this state are: involuntary noises from the throat and mouth, facial contortions and tics, stopping breathing, muscular and psychological exhaustion, excessive sweating, physical tightness and rigidity, difficulty playing fast passages, difficulty in controlling tricky rhythms.
 This then is the moment in which we need to stop trying so hard.
 We need instead, to practice playing our pieces automatically, half-asleep as it were.
 We can simulate this dopey mental state by distracting our mind’s attention away from the music and the instrument, at the same time as we continue playing.
 Aldo Parisot would tell his students to play their pieces while watching the TV.
 Talking, counting aloud, singing, looking out the window, and moving the body in expansive ways are all great therapeutic activities to relax while playing.
 Even the simple fact of playing with a metronome can diffuse the excessively-focused laser beam of our attention, getting us out of our little bubble, and thus reducing our tension level.